minh0518/minh0518/README.md

 <br >

-> I strive to look beyond surface-level skills—seeking the technical roots and business context beneath. <br /> Like tracing back to the **root node of a tree**, I trace the essence of every decision and grow through a network of organically connected knowledge.
+> "Never confined to surface-level skills, I pursue the **root node of knowledge tree**—the underlying fundamentals behind every decision. <br /> Along this journey, insights are organically connected and internalized, letting understanding branch and grow like the nodes of the tree"

 <br >